What are the Key Components of Non-delegable WHS Duties for Businesses?

 Understanding the Legal Framework

 The consequences of failing to comply with these duties can be significant.
 Businesses might face hefty fines, with penalties reaching up to AUD 3 million for serious breaches.
-Additionally, individuals responsible for safety could face imprisonment.
+Directors, CEOs, and individuals responsible for safety could face imprisonment.
 Beyond legal penalties, a failure to meet these duties could lead to reputational damage and loss of trust among employees and stakeholders.

 The Key Components of Non-delegable WHS Duties